 E-bikes and mopeds are both available in a wide price range.
 Prices are pretty similar.

 Of course, you can save money by buying used.
-If you shop around, you can buy nice used mopeds and e-bikes for a fraction of the price of new models.
-Older mopeds are particularly cheap.
 These two-wheeled vehicles depreciate pretty quickly.

 Winner: E-bikes are slightly cheaper than mopeds.